In this article, I explain how to find cheaper flights with regular airlines, through 9 concrete hacks and demonstrations.

 Using a low cost for an international flight is not a good option.

-Not only will it be necessary to add up all the additional costs: transport of luggage, food, drinks, transfers (low cost airports are often off-centre), film rentals for the duration of the trip, etc.
+Not only will it be necessary to add up all the additional costs: transport of luggage if you don’t have a cabin backpack or suitcase, food, drinks, transfers (low cost airports are often off-centre), film rentals for the duration of the trip, etc.